MetaMask/nft-tickets-workshop/README.md

 I have created an Infura account, it does require adding a credit card, but I am planning on using a Free account just for testing my project.
 Once I have setup an IPFS project inside Infura I will have access to a `projectId` and `projectSecret`.
 We will use these two values to pin our IPFS files using a terminal and [the IPFS API curl command](https://docs.infura.io/infura/networks/ipfs/getting-started/make-requests#use-curl):

-We will run the following command for each `image-*.png` file we have:
+We will run the following command for each `image-*.png` file we have, do this from the `nft-ticket-data` directory:

 ```bash
 curl -X POST -F file=@image-1.png \